This course will employ a variety of instructional methods to accomplish its objectives, including some of the following:

 - Think critically and examine biogeographical concepts and issues at population, community, ecosystem and biome levels.

 - Describe and explain the major biotic and abiotic influences on organism growth and distribution in terrestrial, marine and freshwater environments.

 - Communicate effectively using the language, graphical presentation methods and quantitative methods employed in physical geography.

 - Connect theoretical applications to “real-world” observations and measurements.

-The evaluation will be based on course objectives and will be carried out in accordance with Douglas College policy.
+The evaluation will be based on course objectives and will be carried out in accordance with Douglas College student evaluation policy.
 The instructor will provide a written course outline with specific evaluation criteria during the first week of classes.